Custody of Niece in Florida

 (2) The stepparent of a child if the stepparent is currently married to the parent of the child and is not a party in a pending dissolution, separate maintenance, domestic violence, or other civil or criminal proceeding in any court of competent jurisdiction involving one or both of the child's parents as an adverse party.

-Have a look at our Temporary Custody by Extended Family Members e-book.
-It has all the forms, instructions and other useful information to help you get custody of your niece.
+You can read more about this law at our Temporary Custody by Extended Family Members page.
+It has information on all the forms, instructions and other useful tips to help you get custody of your niece.

 Notice: We provide these answers to the general public and our website visitors as a means to further their online legal research.
 These answers are merely suggestions and should not be regarded as legal advice.